jean553/mini-parser/README.md

 ## Tasks in progress

- * add details about Lex and Yacc into the documentation
  * add details about Lex and Yacc files and code
  * add details about BNF into the documentation